-While classifier guidance provides a way to steer the diffusion process, it requires training and maintaining a separate classifier model alongside the diffusion model.
-This adds complexity and potential points of failure.
-Furthermore, the gradients from the classifier might not always align perfectly with the diffusion model's internal representation, sometimes leading to artifacts or suboptimal results.
+Steering the diffusion process for conditional generation often requires training and maintaining a separate classifier model alongside the diffusion model.
+This approach adds complexity and potential points of failure.
+Furthermore, the gradients from such a classifier might not always align perfectly with the diffusion model's internal representation, sometimes leading to artifacts or suboptimal results.

 Classifier-Free Guidance (CFG) offers an elegant and effective alternative that achieves conditional generation without needing an external classifier.
 The main idea is to train the diffusion model itself to handle both conditional and unconditional generation scenarios.